gurry/hyperv_rs/README.md

-# hyperv-rs
+# hyperv_rs
-`hyperv-rs` is a Rust library for programmatically managing Hyper-V. Internally it relies on the Hyper-V Powershell module.
+`hyperv_rs` is a Rust library for programmatically managing Hyper-V. Internally it relies on the Hyper-V Powershell module.